 The following requirements apply to Developments to be financed or which have been financed, in whole or in part, with proceeds of Tax Exempt AMT Bonds or Tax Exempt Non-AMT Bonds.
-None of the Offered Bonds are Tax Exempt AMT Bonds or Tax Exempt Non-AMT Bonds.
+The Offered Tax Exempt Bonds are Tax Exempt Non-AMT Bonds.